nodesource/nsolid/README.md

 N|Solid Runtime powers NodeSource's developer and DevOps tools, bringing deep runtime-level observability into the workflows teams already use.

-Observe Node.js performance and security in real time with zero overhead, investigate issues using runtime evidence, and find, diagnose, and resolve problems faster.
+Observe Node.js performance and security in real time with minimal overhead, investigate issues using runtime evidence, and find, diagnose, and resolve problems faster.